OlofH2/Before-Fab-Academy/docs/Circuit.md

 In our Fab Lab we have the [MonoFab SRM-20 milling machine](https://www.rolanddg.eu/en/products/3d/srm-20-small-milling-machine).

 Since [Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) was not using the same machine as I was using, I also watched this video made by Fab Lab Barcelona [here](https://www.youtube.com/watch?v=rFRuc0VPWDM) and compaired it to the video that Andri made.
-Another thing; Andri was also using [Fab Modules](https://kokompe.cba.mit.edu/) but in our Fab Lab we use Fab Modules, which is a newer edition, for setup before cutting and milling in the MonoFab SRM-20 machine.
+Another thing; Andri was also using [Fab Modules](https://kokompe.cba.mit.edu/) but in our Fab Lab we use Fab Mods, which is a newer edition, for setup before cutting and milling in the MonoFab SRM-20 machine.
 It is done online with [Fab Mods](https://modsproject.org/).
 I opened the website and right clicked on the screen for this window to open up.
 Then I chose **Programs** and then I chose **Mill 2D PCB** which was under **SRM-20 mill**.

 !!! info inline end "Inline blocks"